3 Week South Africa Itinerary (+ Map)

 They’re are several good beaches in the area including Lookout Beach, Central Beach and Robberg Beach.

-Plettenberg Bay is also known for its marine life.
+Plettenberg Bay is also good for marine life.
 You’ll be able to go whale watching from June to November, as well as spot dolphins and seals off the local beaches.
-There are plenty of boat tours and trips to experience the marine wildlife in the area.

 Plus, you could go sea kayaking and canyoning in Plettenberg Bay, too.